tgirltop/EX01-HelloWorld-drfpslegend/README.md

 NB : Swaping function is not finished for the moment !
 Gonna focus on this point, using ethers-crate.

 Of course you have to `cargo update` to get all your dependencies working.

+TO DO :
+  - Adding bash script to directly enter Adress and endpoint in a Shell prompt
+  - Swap function